 Federal Public Service Loan Forgiveness Program

 The College Cost Reduction and Access Act, passed by Congress and signed by President Bush in 2007, provided for loan forgiveness on Federal education loans in exchange for public service employment.
-To be eligible, Federal loan borrowers are required to make 120 loan repayments on their Federal loans while employed in eligible employment, after which any remaining balance on their loans will be forgiven.
+To be eligible, Federal loan borrowers are required to make 120 eligible loan repayments on their eligible Federal loans while employed in eligible employment, after which any remaining balance on their loans will be forgiven.

 Eligible public service includes employment in government, federal, state or city, a 501(c)(3) non-profit organization and a very narrow group of private organizations that provide legal assistance and receive some government funding.